Fshaun/automated-file-manager/README.md

 Requirements

--Python 3.x
+- Python 3.x
--Access to the network location from the machine running the script -Necessary permissions to read, write, and delete files in the specified directories
+- Access to the network location from the machine running the script
+- Necessary permissions to read, write, and delete files in the specified directories

 Setup